oxipay/posdocs/docs/ubiquitous_language.md

 Term | Description
 ----------|----------
+POS | Point of sale.
+When used in a sentence, we're generally referring to a POS *system* POI | point of interaction
-Buyer | A customer
+Customer | A buyer
-Seller | A merchant/retailer
+Merchant | A retailer/seller
-Pre-authorisation | Determining if someone is eligible to use Oxipay and what is their finance limit Authorisation | Determining if someone can get finance approval with Oxipay for the purchase amount Sales Adjustment | Full or partial refund of the Oxipay purchase GUDID | Globablly unique device ID
+Pre-authorisation | The process of determining if someone is eligible to use Oxipay and what is their finance limit Authorisation | The process of determining if someone can get finance approval with Oxipay for the purchase amount Sales Adjustment | Full or partial refund of the Oxipay purchase GUDID | Globablly unique device ID